-PowerDVD can also operate as software decoder, sending a DVD's multichannel data stream directly to the ADAT outputs of the Digiface.
+PowerDVD can also operate as software decoder, sending a DVD's multichannel data stream directly to the analog outputs of the Multiface.
 Supported are all modes, from 2 to 8 channels, at 16 bit resolution and 48 kHz sample rate.
+Playback via the ADAT output of the Multiface is also supported.

-For this to work an output wave device of the HDSP has to be selected in >Control Panel/Sounds and Multimedia/ Audio<.
+For this to work an output wave device of the HDSP has to be selected in >Control Panel/ Sounds and Multimedia/ Audio<.
 Also check 'use preferred device only'.
 PowerDVD's audio properties now lists several multichannel modes.
-If one of these is selected, PowerDVD sends the decoded (analog) multichannel data to the HDSP.
+If one of these is selected, PowerDVD sends the decoded analog multichannel data to the HDSP.

 The device selected as Preferred Playback Device defines the first playback channel.
 Choosing ADAT 3/4 and 6-channel mode, playback will happen on channels 11 to 16.
-Choosing ADAT 21/22 and 6-channel mode, even the SPDIF output will be used for the last (highest) channels.
+Choosing ADAT 5/6 and 6-channel mode, even the SPDIF output will be used for the last (highest) channels.

 The available modes depend on the number of channels available above the chosen device!
-When selecting ADAT 23/24, the 6-channel mode will not be available.
+When selecting ADAT 7/8, the 6-channel mode will not be available.